dariojorge/ScriptsHub/documentation/RUNNERS.md

 ```

 Inside the json file we will have `envs` object where we will be setting the list of environments.
-We have the `additionalEnvs` object where we will be setting another way to have the environment variables, this has two types of behaviours:
+We have the `additionalScripts` object where we will be setting another way to have the environment variables, this has two types of behaviours:
  - read: This type it needs a file where it has the environment variables in a text file, this will not work in a json format yet,
 we also need to provide the `regexSearch` to search for the origin environment variable and build the list with the key environment using the `regexReplace`.
  - execute: This type you provide a script where it will execute it for the env list that we provide, it may interact with the `additionalData`.